Connect with others who understand.

 Another shared, “My insurance wouldn’t pay for one migraine treatment, but they would pay for a different one.”

-If changes to your health insurance make your current medication too expensive, your health care provider can discuss other treatment options with you.
+If changes to your health insurance make your current medication too expensive, your healthcare provider can discuss other treatment options with you.
 They may suggest a different treatment plan that’s more affordable and will still offer relief from your migraine symptoms.

 4. You Experience Difficult Side Effects